Andy-Smith1989/Cybersecurity-Portfolio/phishing-analysis.md

 # Phishing Email Analysis

 ## Objective
-Analyze a suspicious email for phishing indicators.
+To identify whether an email is a phishing attempt.

-## Steps Taken
+## Indicators Found
-- Checked sender email address
+- Suspicious sender address
-- Examined links for mismatched URLs
+- Mismatched URLs
-- Identified urgent language
+- Urgent language requesting immediate action

+## Tools Used
+- Manual inspection

 ## Conclusion
-The email shows clear signs of phishing.
+The email contains multiple phishing indicators and is likely malicious.